ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/rolling-index-deployment.markdown

 ---

-### System-Wide Deployment Mode
+### Server-Wide Deployment Mode

- Deployment mode can be chosen system-wide using [configuration options](../server/configuration/configuration-options#json).
+ Deployment mode can be set server-wide using [configuration options](../server/configuration/configuration-options#json).
+ Setting the server-wide configuration option will apply to all databases on all nodes.

 * [Auto Indexes](../indexes/creating-and-deploying#auto-indexes) Deployment Mode
   Choose a deployment mode for indexes created automatically using the `Indexing.Auto.DeploymentMode` configuration option.